Health in Nepal: Life expectancy

-In 2010, the average Nepalese lived to 65.8 years.
-According to the latest WHO data published in 2012, life expectancy in Nepal is 68.
+Life expectancy in Nepal has shown steady growth since 1960.
+The most recent 2022 statistics from the United Nations Population Division indicate that women outlive men by roughly 3.75 years, with an average lifespan of 72.36 years compared to 68.61 years Life expectancy has historically increased from 38 years in 1960 to these current numbers, which are a result of advancements in living conditions, healthcare, and nutrition.
+Although Nepal still lags somewhat behind the global norms of 74.94 years for women and 69.65 years for men, the gender difference is consistent with the general trend of women living longer than men.

 Life expectancy at birth for both sexes increased by 6 years over the year 2010 and 2012.
 In 2012, healthy expectancy in both sexes was 9-year(s) lower than overall life expectancy at birth.
 This lost healthy life expectancy represents 9 equivalent year(s) of full health lost through years lived with morbidity and disability.